Cold case legislation considered in Congress 30 years after 4 girls were murdered at an Austin yogurt shop - NewsBreak

 AUSTIN (KXAN) — Thirty years after the unsolved murder of four teenage girls at an Austin yogurt shop, federal legislation will be considered on Capitol Hill that could affect how that case, as well as other homicide cases that have gone cold, will be handled in the future.

 Congressman Michael McCaul (R-TX) and Congressman Eric Swalwell (D-CA) reintroduced the H omicide Victims’ Families Rights Act earlier this year.
 It’s scheduled for markup on Wednesday in the House Judiciary Committee .
-That’s a step that could push the bill toward a vote before the full House.RGV True Crime: Man found in canal with ‘8 bullets lodged in skull,’ murder remains unsolved Additional coverage: 30 years later, infamous Austin yogurt shop murders remain unsolved
+That’s a step that could push the bill toward a vote before the full House.Crime Of The Week: Four arson cases at local apartment complexes remain unsolved

 “I’ve talked to the victims’ families in this case and they want us to not only solve that particular case but make it something so that those four teenage girls who were brutally raped and murdered and burnt down in the yogurt shop, that maybe something positive will come out of this,” McCaul said.